Kuranishi type Moduli Spaces for proper CR submersions fibering over the circle: (Uni)versality.

-Conversely, if this condition is fulfilled, then, from \lastnum[-1], the space $K_{c_0}$ is versal at each point of $c_0$, hence the differential $d_0(f)_t$ is uniquely determined for each $t\in\Bbb S^1$.
-By \lastnum[-4], which means that $d_0f$ is uniquely determined, so the family $\Pi^g : \Cal K^g\to K^g$ is versal at $0$.
-This proves (i).

-By definition $f$ is unique, yielding universality if $f_t$ is unique for all $t$.
+this yields the condition \eqref{versalcondition}. \\ Conversely, if this condition is fulfilled, then, from \eqref{dimen}, the space $K_{c_0}$ is versal at each point of $c_0$, hence the differential $d_0(f)_t$ is uniquely determined for each $t\in\mathbb S^1$.
+By \ref{dfequal}, which means that $d_0f$ is uniquely determined, so the family $\Pi^g : \mathcal K^g\to K^g$ is versal at $0$.
+This proves (i). \\ By definition $f$ is unique, yielding universality if $f_t$ is unique for all $t$.
 In other words, $K^g$ is universal if $K_{c_0}$ is universal at each point $c_0(t)$.
-Conversely, if $K_{c_0}$ is not universal at some point $c_0(t_0)$, then the same argument as above (just replacing \lastnum[-3] with $f_{t_0}\not\equiv g_{t_0}$) shows that $K^g$ is not universal at $c_0$.

-Universality of $K_{c_0}$ implies also that it is versal at each point $c_0(t)$, that is that the function $h^0$ is equal to $\codim L$ at every point $c_0(t)$.
-Now, by a Theorem of Wavrik (see \cite{Me1, Section 5.5} for the version we use), $K_{c_0}$ is universal at $c_0(t)$ for families over a reduced base if and only if $h^0$ is constant in a whole neighborhood of $c_0(t)$.
+Conversely, if $K_{c_0}$ is not universal at some point $c_0(t_0)$, then the same argument as above (just replacing \eqref{notequiv} with $f_{t_0}\not\equiv g_{t_0}$) shows that $K^g$ is not universal at $c_0$. \\ Universality of $K_{c_0}$ implies also that it is versal at each point $c_0(t)$, that is that the function $h^0$ is equal to $\text{codim } L$ at every point $c_0(t)$.
+Now, by a Theorem of Wavrik (see \cite[\S 5.5]{Me1} for the version we use), $K_{c_0}$ is universal at $c_0(t)$ for families over a reduced base if and only if $h^0$ is constant in a whole neighborhood of $c_0(t)$.
 So we finally obtain that the condition